paulremondeau/paulremondeau.github.io/_posts/2023-07-11-A-Chess-Game.md

 ## Deployment

-I built the docker image and tried to deploy it on Azure (Web app, Kubernetes) but the free tier ressources are not big enough to compile the Scala backend...

-To be continued...
+Both the backend and the frontend are built with docker and deployed to Google cloud.